mirumee/ariadne-website/docs/flask-integration.md

 schema = make_executable_schema(type_defs, query)

 app = Flask(__name__)
+explorer_html = ExplorerGraphiQL().html(None)

 @app.route("/graphql", methods=["GET"])
 def graphql_playground():
-    # On GET request serve GraphQL Playground
+    # On GET request serve GraphQL explorer.
-    # You don't need to provide Playground if you don't want to
+    # You don't need to provide explorer if you don't want to
     # but keep on mind this will not prohibit clients from
-    # exploring your API using desktop GraphQL Playground app.
+    # exploring your API using desktop GraphQL explorer app.
-    return PLAYGROUND_HTML, 200
+    return explorer_html, 200

 @app.route("/graphql", methods=["POST"])